8b2eef7c901269e8e9a6ec532d57b6b1/supremereality/README.md

-# supremereality
+# SupremeReality

-An imageboard written using Javascript, CSS (bulma), Clojure, and PostgreSQL.
+An imageboard written using Clojure, Javascript, Bulma.css and PostgreSQL.

 ## Usage